Coronavirus Update: Quarantined Cruise Ship To Get Meals From José Andrés' Charity

 "It's definitely a different situation for us," World Central Kitchen's Sam Bloch said in a video update about the operation, acknowledging the uncertainty over how long the quarantine might last for some passengers and crew.

-The food is prepared and cooked in a full kitchen before it's taken to the impromptu kitchen at the terminal, the group says.
-From there, it gets reheated as needed and is then delivered to the ship.
+The food is prepared and cooked in a full kitchen before it's taken to an impromptu kitchen at the terminal, the group says.
+From there, it gets reheated as needed and delivered to the ship.
 Bloch, who directs the group's field operations, says the meals are ready to serve when their containers are loaded onto the ship by forklift.

 "The crew doesn't have to cook and do all the work," Bloch says.
 "They get to get some rest."